NTNU-IDI/idatt1003-mappe-2024-MagnusNaessanGaarder/README.md

 The "utils"-package contains the classes that are used to help the application run smoothly.

 The JUnit-test classes for the application is located in the test-folder (src/test/java/edu/ntnu/idi/idatt).
 In this folder there are two packages: "manager" and "modules".
-The "manager"-package contains the JUnit-test classes for the classes in the "manager"-package in the src-folder.
-The "modules"-package contains the JUnit-test classes for the classes in the "modules"-package in the src-folder.
-JUnit-tests for the manager-package was integrated to ensure testing of the other important features for the modules-package classes.
+Each test package has tests form their respective classes in the main sourcefiles, namely the manager-classes and the modules-classes.
+The JUnit-tests for the manager - package was integrated to ensure testing of the other important features for the modules-package classes.

 ## https://github.com/NTNU-IDI/idatt1003-mappe-2024-MagnusNaessanGaarder